Matt Borne: Death

 Osborne, aged 55, was found dead by his girlfriend on June 28, 2013, in the Plano, Texas apartment he lived in.
 His death was acknowledged by WWE.
 Though no weapons were found near his body, and police said the death appeared accidental, they launched a precautionary homicide investigation.
 The cause of death was later determined to be an accidental overdose of morphine and hydrocodone.
 He also suffered from heart disease, which had been a contributing factor in his death.

 In June 2015, a wrongful death lawsuit was filed against WWE, alleging that "WWE created a culture of violence and sacrificed Matt Osborne's brain for its own profit" which "led to further illnesses and injuries, including depression and drug abuse, which ultimately resulted in his untimely death."
 WWE attorney Jerry McDevitt said the suit was without merit and blamed the attorneys for taking advantage of the families involved.
 The suit was filed by the mother of two of Osborne's four children, and was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant, who ruled that they failed to show that his death was linked to chronic traumatic encephalopathy.

 Other media

-Matt Osborne (as Doink) appeared in WWF WrestleMania: The Arcade Game and several versions of the video game WWE Raw.
-Osborne's "Evil Doink" persona also appeared in WWE 2K22 as DLC.

 He was the focus of a fourth season episode of the docuseries Dark Side of the Ring.